 National Spring Clean

 Local Agenda 21 application process is advertised each year in national and local press.
-The 2017 Scheme will be announced in April/May 2017.
+The 2019 Scheme has not been announced yet.
 Further information is available from Caroline Clancy, Environmental Awareness Officer, Offaly County Council.
-Phone 057 9346872 or email email@example.com
+Phone 057 9346872 or email firstname.lastname@example.org

 Offaly Tidy Towns Network